ionux/ok_json/README.md

 ## Known Issues

-This code is currently not thread safe.
-Do not use in a multithreaded context.
+- This code is currently not thread safe.
+Do not use in a multithreaded context until the 1.0.0 release corrects this.
+- Not fully compliant with MISRA C:2012 yet.
+Will be compliant by the 1.0.0 release, however.

 ## Wiki